ECHCHERQAOUI-Salma/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la . .. lists all files;hidden in current directory and parent, in long format. file file_name prints the type of the file ln -s . _ls_ creates symbolic link in current directory
+ls -la . .. lists all files;hidden in current directory and parent, in long format. file file_name prints the type of the file ln -s . _ls_ creates symbolic link in current directory cp -u copy when source is newer than destination